 The first step to building your business credit is creating a business credit profile.
-This will help your business build supplemental credit history to your personal credit, and expands your options in accessing capital for your business.
+This will help your business build a supplemental credit history to your personal credit and expands your options in accessing capital for your business.

 How do I create my business credit history?

 As soon as you start your business, you should start building your credit history.
 Follow these 6 steps to create your company’s credit profile:

 - Establish your company as a Corporation, Partnership or LLC

 - Get an Employer Identification Number (EIN).

 - Open a business bank account, and use only for business-related transactions.

 - Apply for a business credit card.
 Make sure the creditor reports your payments to at least one business credit bureau.